For Newcomers Renting in Canada, Here's What You Need to Know

 A Security and Damage deposit is usually the cost of one month’s rent.

 The deposit is used to pay for any damage that happens while you live in the rental unit.
-It does not include damage that is beyond your control, which would include external water damage and, of course, normal wear and tear.
+It does not include damage beyond your control, which would include external water damage and, of course, normal wear and tear.

-Always remember: leave your unit in the same condition as when you moved in, and you will usually get your entire deposit returned to you with interest.
+Always remember: leave your unit in the same condition as when you moved in, and you will usually get your entire deposit returned with interest.
 To protect yourself from damage disputes, take and save pictures or videos of the inside of your home, including appliances, on the day you move in.

 Who pays for utilities, internet, cable and telephone?